feathersui/feathersui-website/learn/haxe-openfl/tree-grid-view.md

 ### Data provider and columns

-To render some data in the tree view, pass in a [hierarchical collection](./data-collections.md#hierarchical-collections) that contains an object for each row.
+To render some data in the tree grid view, pass in a [hierarchical collection](./data-collections.md#hierarchical-collections) that contains an object for each row.

 ```haxe
 var collection = new ArrayHierarchicalCollection([